 Patient discomfort with common test options like colonoscopy or stool-based tests continue to drive high non-compliance with recommended CRC screening guidelines, resulting in most cancers being detected in its’ late stages where its’ least curable.
-Currently approximately 40% of qualified patients do not comply with colorectal cancer screening guidelines.
+Currently approximately 40% of qualified patients in the U.S. do not comply with colorectal cancer screening guidelines.

 About Colorectal Cancer